History of coins in Italy: Italian lira

 After the war, the Roman mint first issued the first 1, 2, 5 and 10 lira coins (6 September 1946).
 They were officially set up on 21 December of the same year and were used up to 1953–4.
+Italy joined the International Monetary Fund on 27 March 1947.
 The value of the lira fluctuated, before Italy set a peg of US$1 = 575 lire within the Bretton Woods System in November 1947.
 Following the devaluation of the pound, Italy devalued to US$1 = 625 lire on 21 September 1949.
 This rate was maintained until the end of the Bretton Woods System in the early 1970s.

-Several episodes of high inflation followed until the lira was replaced by the euro.
+In December 1973 some of the major OPEC countries decided to sharply increase the price of crude oil, thus triggering an oil crisis that hit the Italian economy hard.
+The increase in oil prices caused a sudden increase in the cost of money which in the spring of 1974 brought the Bank of Italy's discount rate to 9%; furthermore, to combat the crisis a lot of Government debt was issued which in 1975 exposed the lira to intense speculative phenomena.
+The increase in debt triggered by the oil crisis caused a strong devaluation compared to other European currencies and for its recovery the Bank of Italy raised the discount rate up to 15% in the autumn of 1976.

 The lira was the official unit of currency in Italy until 1 January 1999, when it was replaced by the euro (euro coins and notes were not introduced until 2002).
 Old lira denominated currency ceased to be legal tender on 28 February 2002.
 The conversion rate is 1,936.27 lire to the euro.

 All lira banknotes in use immediately before the introduction of the euro, as all post WW2 coins, were still exchangeable for euros in all branches of the Bank of Italy until 29 February 2012.

-Euro
+Italian euro coins

+The euro officially began circulating in Italy on 1 January 2002 (even though the creation of Italian lira coins was suspended in 1999).
+Italian euro coins have a design unique to each denomination, though there are many themes of works by one of the most renowned and famous Italian artists and painters.
+In particular, on the reverse of Italian euro coins are depicted: